 In order to become a RSO, one must not have any medical, physical, or legal impairments that prevent performance of RSO duties.
 Examples would be if a medication makes you unable to safely handle firearms, a medical condition that makes it impossible to move around and be attentive as required for your Range Duty, or a legal prohibition that makes it illegal for you to handle or possess firearms.

 There are several Board positions that need to be filled each year.
 Nominations are generally called for at the November Meeting and taken until shortly before voting at the January Meeting.
 Nominees must be 21 years of age or older and have been Members for at least one year.

-- Make sure that RGC's range can safely accommodate the proper targets and course of fire... check the range rules; no "quick draw" and all shots must impact the berms.
+- Make sure that RGC's range can safely accommodate the proper targets and course of fire... check the range rules; all shots must impact the berms.

-- If the sport is NRA sanctioned, RGC prefers sports to be run by NRA rules, with official NRA approval and reporting of scores.
+- If the sport is CMP or NRA sanctioned, RGC prefers sports to be run by their rules, with official approval and reporting of scores.
 It's not required, but whenever possible, it's nice.
 Sports governed by other organizations should be run by those rules if possible (and practical).

 - Round up a few people that have the same interest.
 Scheduling range days for two people to shoot isn't a productive proposition for the Club.
 Put an article in the Stumper to see if others are as interested as you are.

 - Come to a club meeting and discuss it!
 Ask questions, and see if other members are interested!
 If it appears that your idea is within the means of the club (targets and range time), and you get some people saying "yeah! that's a GREAT idea!" then proceed to the next step...

 - Come to the annual Competitors Meeting in November and put your hand up and volunteer to run the matches, and put your matches on the next years calendar!